apostrophecms/apostrophe-documentation/reference/apostrophe-docs/index.md

 not possible to know which property was responsible.
 This method takes care of the slug property directly.
+### denormalizePermissions(*req*, *doc*, *callback*) *[api]*
+Apostrophe edits doc editing and viewing permissions via joins, but for query performance then copies them to a single array with entries
+like: `[ 'edit-xxx', 'view-xxx' ]`, where `xxx` might be a user id or a group id.
+This method performs that copying.
+It also invokes the docAfterDenormalizePermissions method of every module that has one, which allows the pages module to piggyback and add `applyToSubpages` behavior.
 ### trash(*req*, *idOrCriteria*, *callback*) *[api]*
 Trash a single document.
 The second argument may be either an _id, or a MongoDB